Taiwanese cuisine: Italian

 Italian cuisine has been popular in Taiwan for a long time, but the country had few authentic Italian restaurants and even fewer Italian chefs until the late 1990s and early 2000s.
-Due to the financial crisis of 2007–08, a large number of Italians emigrated from Italy to healthier economies.
+Due to the 2008 financial crisis, many Italians emigrated from Italy to healthier economies.
 This led to a rapid increase in both the number of Italian restaurants and the number of Italian expats in Taiwan.
 While most restaurants follow the traditional Italian course style, the meal proportions are influenced by Italian-American cuisine.
 Taiwanese diners have become increasingly passionate and discerning about Italian cuisine.
 Michael de Prenda was one of the innovators of Italian cuisine in Taiwan, starting multiple restaurants, a market, and a farm.

 Pizza

 Pizza is one of the most popular foods in Taiwan.
-The first pizza restaurant opened in the 1970s and the industry grew rapidly in the 2000s driven by a increasing demand for quality Italian and American style pizza from an affluent younger generation which had spent time abroad and brought back a taste for it.
+The first pizza restaurant opened in the 1970s and the industry grew rapidly in the 2000s driven by an increasing demand for quality Italian and American style pizza from an affluent younger generation which had spent time abroad and brought back a taste for it.

-Chain pizza restaurants like Pizza Hut and Domino's Pizza are known for running promotional pizzas with outrageous toppings like spicy hotpot, cilantro and century egg with pig’s blood, beef and kiwi, glutinous rice, ramen, and stinky tofu in an attempt to get national and international publicity.
+Chain pizza restaurants like Pizza Hut and Domino's Pizza are known for running promotional pizzas with outrageous toppings like spicy hotpot, cilantro and century egg with pig's blood, beef and kiwi, glutinous rice, ramen, and stinky tofu in an attempt to get national and international publicity.
 Pizza Hut entered the Taiwanese market in 1986 and Domino's followed in the late 1980s.
-In 2022 each company had more than 150 stores in Taiwan.
+In 2022, each company had more than 150 stores in Taiwan.

 Indian

+Historically overseas Chinese from India would travel to Taiwan to learn cooking.
+Indian restaurants existed in Taiwan, but overall the cuisine was slow to catch on.

 Indian food became popular in Taiwan in the 2000s.
-The number of Indian restaurants has grown along with the growth of the Indian and larger South Asian community in Taiwan however most customers in Indian restaurants are local with Indian food also being found in university cafeterias and other institutional settings.
+The number of Indian restaurants has grown along with the growth of the Indian and larger South Asian community in Taiwan, however, most customers in Indian restaurants are local with Indian food also being found in university cafeterias and other institutional settings.